Skip to main content

 First Alert Smoke Alarm, Battery-Operated Detector with Test & Silence Button, SMI100, 1-Pack

-• ADVANCED SENSING TECH REDUCES NUISANCE ALARMS & ENHANCES SAFETY.
+• ADVANCED SENSING TECH REDUCES NUISANCE ALARMS FOR SAFETY.

-• FRONT ACCESS FOR SIMPLE BATTERY CHANGES & RELIABLE END-OF-LIFE ALERTS.
+• FRONT ACCESS BATTERY COMPARTMENT FOR SIMPLE REPLACEMENTS.

 BUY & SAVE